History of Davenport, Iowa: Mid-Late 20th century

 By 1959, more than 1,000 homes a year were being constructed.
 By the late 1970s, the economic growth was over for both downtown and local businesses and industries.
 The farm crisis of the 1980s hit Davenport and the rest of the Quad Cities hard, with high unemployment and financial hardships.
 35,000 workers lost their jobs throughout the entire Quad Cities area.
 The Caterpillar Plant on the cities north side closed, causing many jobs to be lost.

 In 1973, NorthPark Mall was built, drawing most customers away from downtown and leaving the area in its own economic depression.
 In the late 1970s, Davenport city leaders began plans to construct a civic center in downtown.
 The center would become a focus for the revitalization of downtown's sagging property values.
 In December 1983, following sixteen months of construction, the civic center was opened.
 After a public naming contest, it was named the RiverCenter a short time later.
 The adjacent Orpehum Theatre was renamed the "Adler Theater" and was placed under the management of the RiverCenter.

 The 1990s brought the beginnings of an economic turnaround for the city.
 Many renovations and building additions have occurred to revitalize downtown, including fixing up Modern Woodmen Park, building the Skybridge, and constructing the Figge Art Museum along with many other projects.

+21st century

 Davenport (along with neighboring Rock Island, Illinois) won the "2007 City Livability Award" in the small-city category from the U.S. Conference of Mayors.
 Tom Cochran, Executive Director of the Conference, stated that the award "gives the Conference a chance to highlight mayoral leadership in making urban areas safer, cleaner, and more livable."
 The award acknowledges achievements from the "RiverVision" plan of Davenport and Rock Island.

+On May 28, 2023, The Davenport, an apartment building located in the downtown of the city, partially collapsed, killing three people and seriously injuring another.
+The remaining building was demolished shortly after the collapse.
+The collapse resulted in legal action against the city.